LinusU/react-native-get-random-values/readme.md

 RNW 61 requires manual linking of the project.
 To get started:
     -   Open the project solution using Visual Studio.
     -   Right click on the project and select 'Add Existing Item'.
-    -   Navigate and select 'windows/RNGetRandomValues61/RNGetRandomValues61.vcxproj'.
+    -   Navigate and select 'windows/ReactNativeGetRandomValues/ReactNativeGetRandomValues.vcxproj'.

-#### React Native 62+
+#### React Native 63+
-Starting from RNW 62, we now have support for autolinking.
+Starting from RNW 63, we now have [support for autolinking](https://microsoft.github.io/react-native-windows/docs/0.63/native-modules-autolinking).

+If this does not work you can try [manually autolinking](https://microsoft.github.io/react-native-windows/docs/0.63/native-modules-autolinking#manually-run-autolinking)

 ## Usage